My current research interests are:

 From 2009-2011 I have worked on VENI-project “Noncommutative geometry of quantum gauge fields” and from 2012-2015 I was Assistant Professor at Radboud University Nijmegen.

-In 2013 I have started my VIDI-project “Noncommutative geometry and quantum lattice gauge fields” and since 2015 I am Associate Professor at Radboud University Nijmegen.
+In 2013 I have started my VIDI-project “Noncommutative geometry and quantum lattice gauge fields” and from 2015-2021 I was Associate Professor at Radboud University Nijmegen.